mbk-dev/okama/README.md

 ## Communication

 To communicate with the Okama developer community, create a Github issue or use the Okama mailing list.
 Please be respectful in your communications with the Okama community.
+For basic usage questions (e.g., "Why my portfolio is not showing CAGR?"), please use StackOverflow instead.

 ## Issues